 We believe we can fire a full-fledge inflation call as of the moment when DBI breaks above 1950 points.

 The monthly chart above is the copper/gold ratio as historical as it can get.

 It is still a pretty important indicator.
-Why copper and gold?
+Why copper (COPPER) and gold (GOLD)?
 Copper is durable, highly conductive, coupled with its malleability and resistant to bacteria.
 The nature of this metal allows for many industrial uses including in electrical wires, motors, and plumbing.
 Gold has a handful of industrial applications too, but its relative scarcity makes it useful mainly as jewellery and money in the form of bricks, ingots, and coins meant to store value.
 As a general rule of thumb copper’s rise tends to suggest that current and/or expected economic activity is improving.
 Gold can be more idiosyncratic, but it sometimes rises when investors fear turmoil.